CanonicalLtd/maas-docs/en/contributing-git.md

 This will enable you to target specific series.

-Based on the above example output, branches '2.0', '2.1', '2.2', and 'devel' need to be added/tracked ('master' is added & tracked by default):
+Based on the above example output, branches '2.0', '2.1', '2.2', and 'devel' need to be tracked (this is done for 'master' by default):

 `git branch 2.0 upstream/2.0`